 March 10

-Concerns were expressed on the matter and it was agreed to retain the four methods described in the document SC-WP/46 for further consideration.MOD ASP/yy/3a.1
+Concerns were expressed on the matter and it was agreed to retain the four methods described in the document SC-WP/46 for further consideration.

+Sep 11

+PACP as follows:

+MOD ASP/yy/3a.1

-11.42 Should harmful interference be caused by an assignment recorded under No. 11.41 to any recorded assignment which was the basis of the unfavourable finding, the station using the frequency assignment recorded under No. 11.41 shall, upon receipt of advice thereof, immediately eliminate this harmful interference.
+11.42 Should harmful interference be caused by an assignment recorded, either provisionally or definitively, under No. 11.41 to any recorded assignment which was the basis of the unfavourable finding, the station using the frequency assignment recorded under No. 11.41 shall, upon receipt of advice thereof, immediately eliminate this harmful interference.

 ADD ASP/yy/3a.2 11.42bis During the application of No. 11.42 in respect of satellite networks, administrations involved shall cooperate in elimination of harmful interference and shall exchange relevant technical and operational information as required to resolve the issue in using the course of action outlined in Appendix 10 to the Radio Regulations.